 Once the business has been described and classified as either separate or marital property, it is time to value the business.
 A valuation expert – sometimes a certified public accountant or other individual with expertise in this area – is often used to perform this task.
 As part of the valuation process, the appraiser will typically review the business’s financial records, accounts payable and receivable, and visit any real estate that the business owns, such as a garage or manufacturing center.

-In addition, and depending on the type and size of business involved, an appraiser’s job will also involve assigning a value to “intangible” aspects of the business, such as the business’s reputation and professional “good will.”
+In addition, and depending on the type and size of the business involved, an appraiser’s job will also involve assigning a value to “intangible” aspects of the business, such as the business’s reputation and professional “goodwill.”

 There are three general approaches that appraisers use in determining the value of a business: